 When asked to identify what the SBOE actually does (Q7), only 52.0% selected the correct answer, "sets education standards and advises on education policy."
 Another 25.5% said they were not sure, and 22.5% selected an incorrect option, most often the belief that the SBOE runs individual schools or sets the operating budget.
 The gap between the 84.3% who recognize the SBOE and the 52.0% who can describe what it does is, by itself, the clearest finding in this study.
 H3 was supported.

-A chi-squared test of independence found awareness rates ranging from 75.0% in Ward 6 to 100% in Ward 1; Wards 7 and 8 showed 92.3% and 82.6%, respectively.
-The test was not statistically significant: χ²(16, N = 102) = 8.26, p = .941, Cramér's V = .20.
-The high overall awareness rate (84.3%) leaves little variance for the test to detect, and small cell sizes in Wards 2 (n = 4) and 3 (n = 5) violate the conventional rule that no more than 20% of expected counts should fall below 5 (Kim, 2017; McHugh, 2013).
+Awareness rates ranged from 75.0% in Ward 6 to 100% in Ward 1; Wards 7 and 8 showed 92.3% and 82.6%.
+The chi-squared test was not significant: χ²(16, N = 102) = 8.26, p = .941, Cramér's V = .20.
+The high overall awareness rate leaves little variance to detect, and small cell sizes in Wards 2 and 3 violate the conventional rule (Kim, 2017).
 H1 was not supported in this sample.
-A larger, stratified follow-up is recommended (see p.
-12).

-An independent-samples t-test compared ease of understanding education policy information (Q10, 1–5 scale) across English-speaking (n = 57) and non-English-speaking (n = 45) households.
-English-speaking respondents reported significantly higher ease of understanding (M = 3.30, SD = 1.00) than non-English-speaking respondents (M = 2.62, SD = 1.03), t(100) = 3.35, p = .001, Cohen's d = 0.67.
-Levene's test confirmed equal variances (F = 0.13, p = .717).
-The effect is medium-to-large by Cohen's (1992) thresholds and remains substantively meaningful by Funder and Ozer's (2019) more conservative benchmarks.
+An independent-samples t-test compared ease of understanding (Q10, 1–5) across English-speaking (n = 57) and non-English-speaking (n = 45) households.
+English-speaking respondents reported significantly higher ease (M = 3.30) than non-English-speaking respondents (M = 2.62), t(100) = 3.35, p = .001, Cohen's d = 0.67 (medium-to-large effect).
 H2 was strongly supported.

 One respondent's comment summarized the broader sentiment: "Explain what SBOE even is because most parents don't know."